secureCodeBox/documentation/docs/contributing/integrating-a-hook/hook.md

 ### getRawResults()

-This callback function will provide all raw results to the hook.
+This callback function will provide all raw results to the hook as a promise.

 ### getFindings()